 My parents introduced me to sailing lessons at a young age, but I seem to have been born without a single competitive bone in my body.
 I hated the lessons because they forced us to race.
 It wasn’t until later in life that I discovered my passion for sailing.
 Five years ago, when I was offered a position on a Caribbean-bound sailboat leaving New York, I decided to hop on and see what would happen.
 I was instantly hooked.
 Since then, I have worked on many different boats all over the world.

-You travelled all over the world: which are for you the places where we have to sail at least one time in our life?
+You traveled all over the world: which are for you the places where we have to sail at least one time in our life?

 I absolutely loved living in St John in the USVI and sailing day charters over to the British Virgin Islands.
 This area is super lush and surrounded by the most immaculate waters.
 If you get a chance, I would recommend hiring a boat for a weeklong sailing adventure throughout these islands, sailing from port to port each day.
 The Greek Islands are utterly breathtaking, and you absolutely have to plan a trip to Maui during humpback whale season!

 Captain Liz, how can someone find work while sailing?

 This is a wonderful question!
 It is one that I aim to answer within my blog.
 There are many ways for people to find work on boats, and I actually believe that it is something everyone should try!
 I have worked on day charter sailboats as well as live-aboard sailing yachts.
 It is much easier to find a job than you might think!
 I am now able to work for a few months at a time and then take time off to travel.

 It’s difficult to work onboard for a woman?